rstudio-education/arm-workshop-rsc2019/content/prework/options.markdown

 This option will require more setup time before the workshop, but will allow you to be able to work from your own workspace using R and RStudio.

+*Why would I need this option?*

+You may not want to use a server, and would strongly prefer to use your machine.
+Note that while we will have TAs for this workshop, there is a limit to how much we can help with issues arising from running outdated versions of R, RStudio, or packages.

 *What do I need to do before the workshop?*

-If you don’t want to use a server (i.e. you will only run on your machine), you'll need to follow these setup instructions:
+You'll need to follow these setup instructions:

 1. [Install/upgrade software](../system/)
 1. [Install R packages](../packages/)
 1. [Install Git & GitHub](../github)

+*Will I be able to publish my work?*

-Additionally, if you want to publish your work online, you will also need to look at our [publishing options](../publish) and either:
+Yes!
+You will also need to look at our [publishing options](../publish) and either:

-1. Setup RStudio Connect locally by installing the [`rsconnect` package](https://github.com/rstudio/rsconnect) or
+1. Use an RStudio Connect account we provide (included in your workshop registration) to publish to RSC from your local IDE
-1. Sign up for a [Netlify account](https://www.netlify.com/) (we recommend to sign up through your existing [GitHub account](https://github.com/).
+1. Sign up for a [Netlify account](https://www.netlify.com/) (we recommend to sign up through your existing [GitHub account](https://github.com/)).